-A scheme of arrangement is a flexible form of corporate restructuring and is commonly used for more complex mergers.
-A scheme is approved by the requisite majorities of shareholders and creditors, and by a court order.
-A scheme of arrangement also involves the production of a circular, which must be sufficiently detailed to allow shareholders and creditors to make an informed decision in relation to the merits of the proposed scheme.
-There are no statutory dissenters' rights under a scheme of arrangement.
-If such rights are thought desirable, however, then the terms of the scheme itself may make such provision.
+A scheme of arrangement is a flexible form of corporate restructuring, similar to (and based on) statutes in England and elsewhere in the British Commonwealth.
+A scheme must be approved by the requisite majority shareholders, and by a court order (although the court does not typically evaluate the commercial merits of the scheme).
+A scheme of arrangement also involves the production of a circular, which must be sufficiently detailed to allow shareholders to make an informed decision in relation to the merits of the proposed scheme.
+There are no dissenters'